Game Fantasy (GFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Game Fantasy Historical Price

-According to the latest data gathered on Game Fantasy live price page, the current price of Game Fantasy is 0.00932913USD.
-The circulating supply of Game Fantasy(GFT) is 11.53M GFT , giving it a market capitalization of $107.58K.
+According to the latest data gathered on Game Fantasy live price page, the current price of Game Fantasy is 0.00925571USD.
+The circulating supply of Game Fantasy(GFT) is 11.53M GFT , giving it a market capitalization of $106.72K.

 The Game Fantasy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.